In brief

 Contents

-Definition of the net seller price
+What is the net seller price?

 The net seller price is the amount the owner actually receives upon signing the final deed.
 It excludes two distinct elements: the intermediary’s commission (agency or property hunter) and the transfer duties commonly called notary fees.